huawenyu/Linux-Programming-Exercise-apue2e/exercise/signal/README.md

   	sigaddset (&mask, SIGTERM);
   	sigaddset (&mask, SIGINT);

-  	/* Block the signals thet we handle using signalfd(), so they don't
+  	/* Block the signals that we handle using signalfd(), so they don't
   	 * cause signal handlers or default signal actions to execute. */ if (sigprocmask(SIG_BLOCK, &mask, NULL) < 0) {
   		perror ("sigprocmask");